bkies23/bkies23/README.md

      U.S. Flag Histories:
      This program looks at the history of the first four U.S. flags along with our present day flag.

      I have written a separate class (BetsyRoss, LewisAndClark, etc.) for each flag and they each extend a Flag base class which sets flag width and height, colors, stripes and canton dimensions, and has methods for drawing stripes and canton.
 Only white stripes are drawn (every other stripe width) as the red background takes care of red stripes.
 The Lewis & Clark flag is the only one with its own method for drawing stripes since it is the only flag with more than thirteen stripes.

      Ray Of Light:
      This program looks at a math problem I thought of regarding a ray of light emitted from the top of a 10-foot pole.
-The ray of light forms the hypotenuse of a right triangle.
-At what distances does the ray of light strike the surface as it approaches 90 degrees, in particular, at what distance just before it is at degrees and perpendicular to the surface?
+Since the ray of light forms the hypotenuse of a right triangle, at what distances does the ray of light strike the surface as it approaches 90 degrees, in particular, at what distance just before it is at degrees and perpendicular to the surface?

-     I had to experiment with the GridBag layout in order to draw panel componehts proportionately with the resizing of the window.
+     I had to experiment with the GridBag layout in order for panel componehts to display proportionately with window resizing.
+It uses the tangent funcion to compute the distances

      Ratios:
+     This program